CDonnerer/xgboost-distribution/README.rst

 ============

 XGBoost for probabilistic prediction.
-Just like normal xgboost, but we estimate all parameters of the distribution (as opposed to e.g. just regressing to the mean).
+Just like normal xgboost, but we estimate all parameters of the distribution for each sample (as opposed to e.g. just regressing to the mean at constant variance).
 This enables a simple way to estimate uncertainty:

 .. image:: dist_xgboost.png